saraswati-js/saraswati-scratch/README.md

 1. [`ZONES`] Add in [zones](https://github.com/vercel/next.js/tree/canary/examples/with-zones)
     * This is prolly how i'll do the project url
     * If it is then I need to figure out how to do the runner specifically for a zone
-1. [`THEMES`] Put in a proper layout
-    * Just buy one for now and figure it out later
-    * Perhaps you can get Amanda to help
-    * Do good styles
 1. [`PLUGINS`] Get some plugins in there and running
     * Math
     * UML